 Best 8K TVs: quick links

 The 8K TV floodgates have been opened, and the next generation of image quality has arrived.
-The best 8K TV sets come from the likes of Samsung, Sony and LG, with more on the way.
-CES 2020 was awash with 8K and we're bringing you the highlights of the ultra ultra-ultra HD revolution, in 8K (if you have an 8K monitor).
+The best 8K TV sets come from the likes of Samsung, Sony and LG, where advanced technologies such as QLED and OLED are applied to next-gen panels.

-One thing to know is that 8K is still very much in its infancy, despite the growing number of 8K TV sets.
+One thing to know is that 8K is still very much in its infancy, despite the growing number of 8K TV sets across various budget ranges.
 That means there are lots of questions to be answered about it, ranging from from what 8K really means, what you can watch on an 8K TV, and which are the best 8K TVs really worth getting over their 4K equivalents.

 So we'll tackle all these questions, and help you get to grips with everything you need to know about 8K TV so far…

 A normal 8K TV will have a resolution of 7680x4320.
 Just as 4K Ultra HD TVs packed in four times the amount of pixels as Full HD 1080p TVs, 8K quadruples the resolution of Ultra HD.